 Organic products for fertilizing apple trees

 When you shop for fertilizer you don’t want a product that is 100% nitrogen.
-Instead you’ll choose an natural, organic fertilizer that is nitrogen rich but also contains other nutrients.
+Instead, you’ll choose a natural, organic fertilizer that is nitrogen rich but also contains other nutrients.
 Products sold as fertilizers have an N-P-K rating expressed in numbers.
 (N=Nitrogen, P=Phosphorus, and K=Potassium).
 If a product has a rating of 9-3-0, as fish meal does, it means it has 9% nitrogen, 3% phosphorus, and no potassium.
 Nitrogen promotes green, leafy growth.
 Phosphorus promotes root development and flowering.
 Potassium helps with fruiting and seed development.

 Alfalfa meal can be found at the garden center and also at the feed store.
 It has a rating of (2-1-2).
 We mulch our garden and fruit trees with alfalfa hay, which breaks down over the growing season, feeding the trees and the vegetables with both nitrogen and potassium.
 Alfalfa meal releases nitrogen more quickly than the hay.
 Apply it in May, if your fruit trees are slow growing.

 Blood Meal can be found at the garden center.
 It has a rating of 12-0-0 and is a by product of the meat industry.
 Use it to give trees a nitrogen boost early in the season.
-Apply it just before a rain to wash it into the soil.
+Apply it just before the rain to wash it into the soil.
 Follow the directions on the package so that you don’t over apply it.

 Adding fertilizer to apple trees should be done 3 times during the growing season.